EricMarinho/Ficha-Raizes-de-Roshna/README.md

 Make sure you have the below requirements before starting:

 - [Visual Studio Code](https://code.visualstudio.com/)
-- Basic Knowledge about Javascript and Firebase
+- Basic Knowledge about Typescript and Firebase

 ## Installation